Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Emu Plains-Leonay has 134 active public transport stops, offering a mix of train and bus services.
-These stops are served by 56 individual routes, facilitating 2,539 weekly passenger trips collectively.
-Transport accessibility is rated excellent, with residents typically located 143 meters from the nearest stop.
+Emu Plains - Leonay has 134 active public transport stops offering a mix of train and bus services.
+These stops are served by 56 individual routes, collectively facilitating 2,539 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically located 143 meters from the nearest stop.

-Service frequency averages 362 trips per day across all routes, equating to approximately 18 weekly trips per stop.
+On average, there are 362 daily trips across all routes, equating to approximately 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport